 Declining store traffic is a serious concern.
 However, it is hard to have sympathy for retailers who squander their store traffic.
 These are self-inflicted wounds resulting from ignorance or arrogance.

-Even in a retail world of declining store traffic, there are a number of things retailers need to do.
+Even in a world of declining store traffic, there are a number of things retailers need to do.
 The five most important are listed below.

 Five Things Retailers Need to Do to Thrive in a Declining Store Traffic World